geoadmin/lib-gatilegrid/README.md

 print tileAddress
 >>>> [6, 7]

-# It also works is the point is within the tile
+# It also works if the point is within the tile
 pointInTile = [topLeftCorner[0] + 200.0, topLeftCorner[1] - 200.0]
 print gagrid.tileAddress(zoom, pointInTile)
 >>>> [6, 7]